starlightheritage/starlightheritage.io/README.md

 # starlightheritage.github.io
-To make a website for starlight
+To make a website for starlight heritage